-Every Boise native knows there's been one place to go to grow your vinyl collection for over 40 years now...and that's the Record Exchange...it's a Treasure Valley mainstay that may not have opened if it wasn't for an unfortunate incident.
+Every Boise native knows there's been one place to go to grow your vinyl collection for over 40 years now and that's the Record Exchange.
+But the store might not have opened if it wasn't for an unfortunate incident.

 "We started in 1977.
 I'd been a logger up in McCall and had an accident.
 They paid me off and I took that money and started buying inventory for the store and built fixtures and had a little storefront up on Orchard for seven months," said Record Exchange owner Michael Bunnell.

 Originally from Sacramento, Bunnell knew he wanted to do something music-related after moving to the Gem State.